Welcome to Xinyin Ma(马欣尹)’s website!

 🌿 Compression with synthetic data, e.g., data-free distillation.

 I have published several papers in NeurIPS, CVPR, EMNLP, IJCAI.
-You can find more information about my publications in Google Scholar
+More information about my publications can be found in Google Scholar

 I’m actively seeking internship and visiting opportunities.
 If you have any opportunities available, I would greatly appreciate it if you could reach out to me.
 Thank you😎!